-- · Commitment to occupier engagement. - Incorporation of social improvements to each asset such as installing defibrillators & electrical charging points. - Provision of regular training and awareness to all managers on social issues, such as wellbeing and mental health.
+- Commitment to occupier engagement. - Encourage improvements to each asset such as installing defibrillators & electrical charging points. - Provision of regular training and awareness to all managers on issues, such as wellbeing and mental health.

 Governance

 - Client checks being completed on all tenants as well as new suppliers and contractors. - Regular tenant engagement and inspections to ensure assets are used as agreed within leases. - Effective tracking of legislative requirements to assess and monitor risks and opportunities.